...OF HOW THE ONLY RECOMMENDED, (PROFIT-MOTIVATED) TREATMENT FOR

 "The basic reason that I will not move forward with your case is because the deck is stacked heavily in favor of the defendants in medical malpractice cases.
 This is due to several things.
 First, the Northern California Orthopedic Clinic has a nearly unblemished record of returning defense verdicts in medical malpractice cases.
 [I wonder how many there have been.]
 Second, in 1975, the legislature reacting to pressure from the doctors and threats of cessation of medical care, passed an act that makes doctors, hospitals and other health care providers a privileged class in California.

 Among the special provisions they received was a limitation cap on general damages, to the amount of $250,000.
 This means that the most you can collect is the present value of your future medical bills [minimal when one is insured], any lost wages [none when one is a student], and $250,000.
 [And that's even (or maybe only?) if the patient DIES.]
 This limitation takes the risk out of the case for the malpractice insurance carriers, so they are forcing nearly every one of these cases to trial.
 In most cases, expert witnesses would have to be hired to testify before a jury.
 Typically, by the time a jury goes out on a medical malpractice case, the plaintiff's side has spent somewhere between $50,000 and $100,000 preparing the case for trial.
-This makes many good medical malpractice cases economically impossible to pursue
+This makes many good medical malpractice cases economically impossible to pursue.

 It is my hope that the Legislature and Governor will change these unfair laws in the future.
 Unfortunately, this special form of alleged "tort reform" has left victims like yourself without any real remedy.
 I wish that I could help you, but do not believe that I can."